deniztotuk/Group-2---Arabidopsis/README.md

 Copy code
 awk 'NR==FNR {common[$1,$2]; next} ($1,$2) in common' lyrata_272_with_some_hybrids.txt arenosa_632.txt > common_sites.txt
 ```
 Python script for converting VCF to Phylip format for doing phylogenetic analysis using SplitsTree.
+Script is created by Deniz Totuk.
 ```python
 import pysam
 import sys